Hamada-Ibrahim/RandomGeneration/README.md

 # RandomGeneration
-These are a random generation dataset of automation services and system policies, which are used in Rule Verification Framework (RVF) for the sake of assessing its stability and scalability.

 For the sake of assessing our Rule Verification Framework (RVF) stability and scalability, we develop a small virtual building automation to generate a number of automation services and policies, called Random Generation test cases.